Clyde Maughan

-Clyde Maughan is an electrical engineer at Maughan Engineering Consultants in Schenectady, New York.
+Clyde Maughan (July 5, 1926 – February 7, 2026) was an American electrical engineer with GE Power and Maughan Engineering Consultants in Schenectady, New York.
 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2016 for his contributions to large generator insulation systems and generator failure mechanisms.
+Maughan died on February 7, 2026, at the age of 99.